 Cannabis, sometimes known as hemp, is a type of flowering plant that comes in a number of different varieties.
 Hemp can be harvested into seeds, shatter, isolate, or flowers.
 The cannabis plant produces two naturally occurring cannabinoids, tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Depending on the variety of cannabis plant, the level and specific makeup of the THC or CBD present will vary.
 As naturally occurring cannabinoids, THC and CBD both can impact the ECS and very much differ in the resulting effects.

 THC is the compound in the cannabis plant that gets you high.
 Capable of binding to both CB1 and CB2 receptors in the body, THC can have very strong and wide-ranging effects on the regulator powers of the ECS.
-These effects can be beneficial, like decreased nausea, but can also be not beneficial, like paranoia.
+These effects can be beneficial, like support for appetite, but can also be not beneficial, like feelings of nervousness.
 Alternatively, CBD interacts with the ECS without the negative side effects associated with THC.
 It is not very well known exactly how CBD impacts the ECS, but two major theories exist.

-Some believe that CBD stops the breakdown of naturally occurring endocannabinoids in your body, thus increasing the beneficial effects they produce.
+Some believe that CBD helps support healthy levels of naturally occurring endocannabinoids in your body, thus supporting the beneficial effects they produce.
 Others believe that the CBD binds to unoccupied CB1 and CB2 receptors and in that way creates the wanted results.
 No matter the mechanism behind CBD’s impact on the ECS, there is a growing list of benefits attributed to this relationship.

 Getting the Benefits of CBD on the Endocannabinoid System

 CBD can be used for the ECS through a number of different mediums and in a range of ways.
 Everyone has different preferences with how they harness the power of CBD and these might vary depending on why you are interested in the effects of CBD in the first place.